-Distribution: In the Olympics, Cascades, and Blue mountains of Washington; British Columbia south to Oregon.
+Distribution: Occurring chiefly in the mountainous areas of Washington; British Columbia to Oregon.

 Habitat: Open ridges and rock crevices, moderate to high elevations in the mountains.

 Herbaceous perennial, grayish with fine, appressed, aligned hairs, usually with several stems 1-2.5 dm. tall from a branched crown.

 Basal leaves numerous in a rosette, linear-oblanceolate to oblanceolate, 2.5-6 cm. long and 1.5-8 mm. wide, entire to deeply wavy-dentate; cauline leaves alternate, several, variable, reduced or larger than the basal, usually deeply wavy-dentate.